 Copycat Ruth Chris Sweet Potato Casserole Recipe!

 If you love Ruth Chris Sweet Potato Casserole, you can now have it at home!
-Ruth’s Chris restaurants are famous for this amazing Sweet Potato Casserole with pecans.
+This Ruth’s Chris Sweet Potato Casserole recipe is a fantastic side dish for your holiday dinners.
 It’s creamy, delicious sweet potatoes are topped with a crisp, pecan streusel topping making for an amazing side or dessert to any holiday meal!

 This post may contain affiliate links.
 Delightful E Made is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.